 Injuries such as a torn rotator cuff, shoulder impingement, or even arthritis can cause constant pain, inflammation, and reduced mobility.
 The idea of invasive surgery can be pretty intimidating.
-However, Shoulder Arthroscopy is a minimally invasive diagnostic and surgical procedure for shoulder joint issues.
+However, Shoulder Arthroscopy is a minimally invasive surgical procedure for shoulder joint issues.

 Arthroscopy (a term that at its Greek origin translates as “to look within the joint”) is a process that orthopedic surgeons use to inspect, diagnose, and treat problems within a joint.
 Since the arthroscope (a small camera) and surgical instruments used in this procedure are very thin, our team can use small incisions to access the shoulder joint.